play-with-docker/play-with-docker/README.md

 Notes:

-There is a hard-coded limit to 5 Docker playgrounds per session.
+* There is a hard-coded limit to 5 Docker playgrounds per session.
 After 1 hour sessions are deleted.
+* If you want to override the DIND version or image then set the environmental variable i.e.
+  `DIND_IMAGE=docker:dind`